YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

 Need to fix:
-1. handle when image is null so I can have a symentary look

 2. on popular day and popular week make the buttons listens and work as they work on homepage